-Minimum Contact Time: 03 seconds The display will change to read "Minimum Contact Time: 01 seconds".
+The display will change to read "Minimum Contact Time: 03 seconds".
 The actual time shown may be any two digit number.
 The first digit will be flashing as a prompt for input.

-ENTER Press a number key (0-9).
+Press a number key (0-9).
 The number will replace the current number and advance the flashing prompt to the next digit.
 Press a second number key (0-9).
 Repeat this procedure if number is wrong, until desired time is displayed.
 Press the ENTER key.

-START DELAY <entered></entered> The display will echo the last entry with START DELAY, <entered>.</entered> RESTART The controller has now been given a new value for START DELAY .
+The display will echo the last entry with START DELAY, <ENTERED>.

+The controller has now been given a new value for START DELAY.
 The new values reside in the NEW ENTRIES area of the controller memory.
-To make these changes active, press the RESTART key, then again press it to confirm your choice.
+To make these changes active, press the RESTART key; press it again to confirm your choice.
 The controller will then wait until it receives a contact closure (at the External Start inputs on the terminal block).
 The contact must remain closed for the length of time programmed in the steps above.